 I used to love getting blizzards before I went dairy free and gluten free.
 When I created my homemade gluten free Oreos earlier this year, I knew this summer needed a completely gluten free and vegan Oreo blizzard.
 I always loved cookies and creme combos before my diet changed and was super bummed that gluten free oreo cookies were so hard to find.
 But now, I’ve made homemade Oreos to go with a homemade blizzard that comes so dang close to tasting like a copycat Dairy Queen Oreo Blizzard.
 Life-changing stuff, friends.

 Once the homemade blizzard base has frozen (6 hours-overnight), you let it thaw for 20 minutes and then add it back to the blender.
 Blend it until it’s smooth yet still thick and add an additional 1/4- 1/2 cup of non-dairy milk to help with the blending process.
 Then you add in 4 of those delicious homemade gluten-free oreo cookies and pulse until they are broken down.
 Divide the oreo blizzard into two glasses.
-Then cut 2-3 more cookies to sprinkle on top.
-I will never say this dairy free frozen dessert is a health food- but no animals were hurt during the process and it is way less processed sugar (I am guessing) then DQ.
+Then cut 2-3 more gluten free oreos to sprinkle on top.
+I will never say this dairy free frozen dessert is a health food- but no animals were hurt during the process and it uses way less processed sugar (I am guessing) than a Dairy Queen Oreo Blizzard.
 I mean it’s summer, you gotta enjoy life a little bit, right?!

-- Adam is a BIG blizzard fan.
+Adam is a BIG blizzard fan.
 So I knew he was going to be a hard critic to crack.
 But I really wanted to win over his tastebuds with this oreo blizzard.
 AND I DID.
 He truly loved it.
 I might go as far as to say obsessed.
 The base obviously has a more coconut flavour than the original but that didn’t bother him at all.
-He gave this homemade blizzard two thumbs up!
+The Picky Husband gave this homemade blizzard two thumbs up!
 It’s always a win in my books when the picky husband loves any vegan/gluten free recipes!
 So if you have a picky eater in the house or someone who isn’t open to eating vegan, give this oreo blizzard a whirl- it just might convince them.

 vegan oreo blizzard